ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[O1]**

-A L2 Transaction Fee or any of its components MAY BE zero.
+An L2 Transaction Fee or any of its components MAY BE zero.

 [[O1]](#o1) Testability: Mathematical equality equations can be translated into computer code, and any computer code is testable for specific conditions such as the sum of three elements, or each individual element being zero.
 Therefore, the requirement is testable.